bs-community/blessing-skin-manual/man/en/api/players.md

 }
 ````

-## Change character material
+## Change Player Textures

-The character's skin can be changed individually, the character's cape can also be changed individually, or both the skin and the cape can be changed at the same time.
+The player's skin can be changed individually, the player's cape can also be changed individually, or both the skin and the cape can be changed at the same time.

 ````
 PUT /api/players/{pid}/textures